Finn-Ev/media-vault/README.md

 # Media-Vault

-A Mobile App that lets you upload your Photos and Videos to Firebase and group them into albumns.
+A mobile app that lets you upload your photos and videos to Firebase and group them into albums.
-Includes fully custom remote and pin-based authentication flow, social sign-in, trash-bin functionality, move/copy assets into an another album, asset gallery, exporting assets to phone gallery and many more.
+Includes fully custom remote and pin-based authentication flow, social sign-in, trash-bin functionality, move/copy assets into an another album, asset gallery, exporting assets to phone gallery and more.

 Currently only available on iOS via TestFlight.